 There are a number of products that appear pretty special but very common on the job site.
 One of those that you’ll notice in nearly every home and hardware store is the oscillating multi-tool.
 So let us know what an oscillating tool exactly is.

-An oscillator is a multifunctional tool that can perform many tasks. in the article 10 uses for your oscillating multi-tool provide a list of our favorite applications for an oscillating multi-tool – we hope they will give you a bit of inspiration for your DIY projects!
+An oscillator is a multifunctional tool that can perform many tasks.
+Here is a list of our favorite applications for an oscillating multi-tool - we hope they will give you a bit of inspiration for your DIY projects!

 Trimming pipes and screws